 Pinterest has been around for over a decade, building a sizable following throughout the years.
 It has also evolved to being not only a social media platform but an invaluable marketing tool as well.

-It recorded 431 million global monthly active users in the fourth quarter of 2021.
-In January 2022 alone, the site had a total of 980 million visits, indicating a 3.84% increase from December 2021’s 943.7 million visits.
+It recorded 445 million global monthly active users in the third quarter of 2022.
+In November 2022 alone, the site had a total of 1 billion visits, indicating a 4.25% increase from September 2022’s 957.5 million visits.

 The platform is primarily a visual search engine.
 Pinterest serves as a large inspiration board—it’s where people go to find ideas and references for projects, vacations, outfits, and more.
 It’s also a space where people can plan their purchases and start forming purchasing decisions.